 Preheat the oven to 400 degrees F.

 Sift together the dry ingredients; the flour, baking powder, salt, and sugar.
 Add half the lemon zest and mix through.
-Using hands, 2 forks or a pastry blender, cut in the butter to coat the pieces with the flour.
+Using hands, 2 forks, or a pastry blender, cut in the butter to coat the pieces with the flour.
 The mixture should look like coarse crumbs with some larger pieces.
-You’ll know its right when you can squeeze a portion of it in your hand and it sticks together.
+You’ll know it’s right when you can squeeze a portion of it in your hand and it sticks together.

-Press the dough out on a lightly floured surface into a rectangle about 12 by 3 by 1 1/4 inches high.
+Gently press the dough out on a lightly floured surface into a rectangle about 12 by 3 by 1 1/4 inches high.
 Cut in 1/2 then cut the pieces in 1/2 again, giving you 4 (3-inch) squares.
 Cut each square in 1/2 on a diagonal to give you the classic triangle shape.

 Place the scones on an ungreased cookie sheet (or into a scone pan, pressing lightly to fill pan).
 Bake for 15 to 20 minutes until light golden brown.
 Let the scones cool before applying the glaze.